 end;

-• Add the code that will dynamically adjust and create menu items according to the available languages.
-You can add this code to the main form OnShow event:
+Now, we need to add the code that will dynamically adjust and create menu items based on the available languages.
+You can add this code to the OnShow event of the main form:

 // changing active language upon menu item click